Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$content` is a string, byte array, input stream, [org.w3c.dom.Node] object, or `IData` document containing data to be delivered to the `$destination` [URI].
+* `$content` is a string, byte array, input stream, `IData` document, or [org.w3c.dom.Node] object containing data to be delivered to the `$destination` [URI].

   If `$content` is provided as an `IData` document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
 If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the [XML] emitter, a flat file schema reference will use the Flat File emitter.
 If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
-If neither `$schema`, nor `$content.type` are specified, `$content` is serialized as [XML] by default.
+If neither `$schema`, nor `$content.type` are specified,
+  `$content` is serialized as [XML] by default.
 * `$content.type` is an optional MIME media type that describes the format of the given content.